HBica05/MindMastery/README.md

 - Inspiration video for the Mind Mastery Game: (https://youtu.be/zehwgTB0vV8?si=1vWFn7zUA0-1SeJX)

 - A big inspiration for my README file was from : (https://github.com/zioan/pp3_inventory.git)
-- Code ideas were taken from ()
+- Code inspirations were taken from (https://stackoverflow.com/)

-- Other code inspirations were taken from (https://stackoverflow.com/)
+- A bif help in building a flowchart:(https://youtu.be/OQcWiFA5B_0?si=y74iPmSYEK6wLKgQ)

 ## 📞 Contact
 For any issues or contributions, please contact: bicahaadiyah@gmail.com